PrabalS12/Problem-Statement-Restaurant-Tracking-and-Monitoring-System/README.md

 # Restaurant Tracking & Monitoring System

 <b>Problem Statement: </b><i> There are several restaurants in the United States that need to monitor if the store is online or not.
 All restaurants are supposed to be online during their business hours.
 Due to some unknown reasons, a store might go inactive for a few hours.
-Restaurant owners want to get a report of the how often this happened in the past.</i>
+Restaurant owners want to get a report of how often this happened in the past.</i>

 <b>Aim: </b>To develop optimized and efficient solutions by building backend APIs that will help restaurant owners achieve this goal.

 <b>About the Data: </b> We have 3 sources of data --
 1. We poll every store roughly every hour and have data about whether the store was active or not in a CSV.
 The CSV has 3 columns (`store_id, timestamp_utc, status`) where status is active or inactive.
 All timestamps are in **UTC**<br>
 2. We have the business hours of all the stores - the schema of this data is `store_id, dayOfWeek(0=Monday, 6=Sunday), start_time_local, end_time_local`<br>
     1. These times are in the **local time zone**<br>